Big Wheel Alfalfa (w/Apron® XL)

 Inoculation is recommended when planting legumes.

-*Details on Seed Coatings and Inoculations are available on our Reference Page.
+*Details on seed coatings and inoculations are available on our Resources Page.

-Plant Alfalfa at 1/4″ depth in a soil bed that is moist, fertile and firm and at least 1/2″ depth on sandy soils.
+Plant alfalfa at 1/4″ depth in a soil bed that is moist, fertile and firm.
+Plant at least 1/2″ depth on sandy soils.